PavithraM12/ICA8Testing/README.md

 -> Code checks for sequence of 0's, if three are 0 in sequence 1 will be replaced and increase the count

 -> Now code will return number of zeros can be changed to 1 with displaying the count

+Run
+-> testMain() in UrinalsTest.java
+-> Will read the file and check the sequence of characters and write the count into the file